Kinto/kinto/docs/overview.rst

 =========

 - A generic Web database for frontend applications.
-- Build collaborative applications with fine grained-permissions.
+- Build collaborative applications with fine-grained permissions.
 - Store encrypted data at a location you control.
-- Synchronize application data between different devices.
+- Synchronise application data between different devices.

 Key features